nvf manual

 Standalone Installation

-It is possible to install nvf without depending on NixOS or home-manager as the parent module system, using the neovimConfiguration function exposed by nvf extended library.
-It takes in the configuration as a module, and returns an attribute set as a result.
+It is possible to install nvf without depending on NixOS or Home-Manager as the parent module system, using the neovimConfiguration function exposed in the extended library.
+This function will take modules and extraSpecialArgs as arguments, and return the following schema as a result.

 {